waltervl/dynamicTelegramBot/README.md

 but if you type living the bot will make an suggestions and asks if you meant one of the following devices and comes with livingroomSpeaker and livingroomLights.

-When typing /start a menu will appear instead of the normal keyboard where you can choose to show all favorite devices on the dashboard or switch to show all your Rooms or show the default device tabs (switches, group/scene, utility, weather).
-Then you can show all devices of the selected room or device tab.

 # First run
 You need to start the bot manually for the first time because it will ask you for information to create an config: